 - 1 cup of salt (again, fine table salt makes a smoother ornament, but we used course sea salt and it added a bit of sparkle and texture – so it is up to how you want them to look)

-- 3/4 to one cup of water (depending on how dry your dough is – we used 1 cup)
+- 3/4 to one cup of water (depending on how dry your dough is – we used 1 cup.
+If your dough still seems too crumbly, add a little more water until you can knead it)

 - Mix all the ingredients together by hand.